cyberfury10/text-replacer-chrome/README.md

 **What is WebEdit Pro?**
-It is completely free and open source chrome extension
+It is completely free and open source chrome extension.

 **What does it do?**
 It finds and replaces the texts of the website